-“At the boundary of engineering, computer science, and architecture, I collaborate with leading design practices to conduct research in digital innovation for a circular built environment.”
+Connecting engineering, computer science, and architecture to conduct research in digital transformation for a circular built environment.

 Circular Engineering for Architecture